bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # returns a boolean if the logo was pressed since the last time
     # this method was called
     pin_logo.was_touched()
+    # returns the running total of touches, and resets this counter to zero
+    pin.get_touches()
     # Sets the touch mode.
 Value can be either RESISTIVE or CAPACITIVE
     pin.set_touch_mode(value)